-What is The Pew Center for Arts & Heritage and what do you do?
+What is The Pew Center for Arts & Heritage?

 How is the Center associated with The Pew Charitable Trusts?

-The Pew Center for Arts & Heritage is funded by The Pew Charitable Trusts, and is at the heart of its ongoing support for culture in this region.
+The Center is funded by The Pew Charitable Trusts, and is the major instrument of its ongoing support for culture in this region.

 How is the Center associated with The University of the Arts?

-The Pew Center for Arts & Heritage is administered through The University of the Arts.
+The Center is administered through The University of the Arts.

 What kinds of grants do you award?
 Do you have grants for individuals?

-The Pew Center for Arts & Heritage makes awards to both organizations and individuals.
-Each of our three funding programs has a set of annual guidelines detailing the types of grants available and eligibility criteria.
-Our grant types include project grants, Discovery grants (formerly “planning grants”), Advancement grants, and Pew Fellowships (for individual artists, conducted by a nomination process).
-To find out if you or your organization is eligible for funding through The Pew Center for Arts & Heritage, please visit our Apply page or contact staff directly.
+The Center makes awards to both organizations and individuals.
+Each of our funding programs has a set of annual guidelines detailing the types of grants available and eligibility criteria.
+Our grant types include Project grants, Discovery grants (formerly “Planning grants”), Advancement grants, and Pew Fellowships (for individual artists, conducted by a nomination process).
+To find out if you or your organization is eligible for funding through the Center, please visit our Apply page or contact Center staff directly.
 Center staff members are always available to answer your questions.

 Can an organization or individual apply for multiple Project grants in different categories?

-Organizations and individuals can simultaneously apply for grants in both the Exhibitions & Public Interpretation and Performance areas if they meet eligibility requirements and have completed all prior reporting requirements on previous Center-funded projects.
+Organizations and individuals can only apply for a single grant in Performance or Exhibitions & Public Interpretation per cycle, provided they meet eligibility requirements and have completed all prior reporting requirements on previous Center-funded projects.
 If your proposed project has elements of both performance and exhibition/public interpretation, Center staff will be happy to work with you to decide which grant category best fits your application.

-What is an Advancement grant, as opposed to a project or Discovery grant?
+What is an Advancement grant, as distinct from other Project grants?